Grate-Oracle-Lewot/GrateCrystal/README.md

 - Most trainer money rewards increased, but Rockets now give no money due to being criminals (and Teachers give minimal due to not getting paid enough)
 - Happiness builds a bit faster
 - Eggs hatch roughly twice as fast, and come out at Lv.1 instead of Lv.5
-- Higher chance to contract Pokérus, and no requirement to reach Goldenrod first (no Goldenrod requirement for Shuckle to make Berry Juice either)
 - Nidorina and Nidoqueen can breed, and any of the Nidos can produce either gender of Nidoran eggs; Tauros and Miltank can produce each other's eggs, and Metapod, Kakuna, and Porygon can no longer breed (Porygon2 still can)
 - Nidorino can now evolve into Nidoqueen instead of Nidoking by using a Sun Stone instead of a Moon Stone, and Nidorina into Nidoking (Moon Stones still work normally for both)
 - Weepinbell can now evolve into Bellossom with a Sun Stone (Gloom still can as well)